InMDev/SecAlignVisualizer/README.md

 ## Usage
 1. Prepare `.PDB` Files: Ensure your PDB files are available in the desired directory.

-2. Create Alignment: Use your favorite alignment tool (e.g., Clustal Omega, MUSCLE) to generate a multiple sequence alignment file in FASTA format (`.fas`).
+2. Create Alignment: Use your favorite alignment tool (e.g., Clustal Omega, MUSCLE) to generate a multiple sequence alignment file in FASTA format (`.fas`) or `.aln` format.

 3. Open the `Main.ipynb`, Update the file path below in the code:
 - `pdb_files_dir = "Replace_with_FOLDER_path"`